- The Mount Royal

 BY CAR: the Voie Camillien-Houde and Chemin Remembrance are accessible by car:

-Click here to download a map of Mount Royal available in PDF format, created by the Ville de Montréal's Bureau du Mont-Royal, in collaboration with the Direction des grands parcs et du verdissement.
+Download the map of Mount Royal created by the Ville de Montréal's Bureau du Mont-Royal, in collaboration with the Direction des grands parcs et du verdissement.

 Stationnement de Montréal is responsible for the pay parking and lots on Mount Royal.
 Parking regulations are posted on the ticket distributors in each lot.